BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Sandro Pereira

-Unfortunately, because of time restrictions, I had to be very brief showing only key concepts and not getting deep on many of the topics.
-But in overall I was pleased with the end result and all the people, and people can find out more details on these topics when my eBook become available.
+Unfortunately, due to time constraints, I had to be very brief, showing only key concepts and not going deep into many topics.
+But overall, I was pleased with the end result and all the people, and people can find out more details on these topics when my eBook becomes available.

 But let’s go back to the beginning…